Linearised Second Law for Higher Curvature Gravity and Non-Minimally Coupled Vector Fields: Introduction

 Another related problem is that the above treatment only considered an integrated formula over some horizon slice $\mathcal{C}(v)$ with $v = \text{const}$.\footnote{Although any such slice may be put into this form by means of a suitable gauge choice, in \cite{Wall:2015raa} the gauge-invariance was not manifest.}

 This unsatisfactory situation has been resolved by work uncovering the important role of the entropy current, allowing $\delta S_{\text{ZB}}$ to be explicitly constructed as an exact variation.
-To investigate what happens locally, in 2021, Bhattacharyya et al.~\cite{Bhattacharyya:2021jhr} showed the off-shell structure of the $vv$-component of equation of motion is
+To investigate what happens locally, in 2021, Bhattacharyya et al.~\cite{Bhattacharyya:2021jhr} (see also \cite{Bhattacharya:2019qal} for a previous analysis of four-derivative theories) showed the off-shell structure of the $vv$-component of equation of motion is

 where $\varsigma$ is the \emph{entropy density}, $J^i$ is the \emph{entropy current}, and $D_i$ is the codimension-2 covariant derivative along the horizon slice.
 (Note that the current $J^i$ vanishes for General Relativity.)
 This need for a spatial boundary term for Gauss-Bonnet gravity had been previously anticipated in \cite{Guedens:2011dy} where --- in the context of a higher curvature equation of state argument --- it was found necessary for the entropy to be defined along $D-2$ dimensional slices of the horizon sharing a $D-3$ dimensional boundary, which effectively prevents entropy from escaping from the horizon region spatially, by means of the entropy current.